Mxrk23/Azure-Sentinel-SIEM-Lab/README.md

 <h2>Description</h2>
 In this project, I will be walking through how I set up Microsoft Azure Sentinel and connected it to a virtual machine with no security configuration essentially acting as a honeypot.
-I will then monitor and log real live remote desktop brute force attacks from different IP addresses from around the world and will take that data and display it on a world map to show where  the attacks are coming from.
+I will then monitor and log real live remote desktop brute force attacks from different IP addresses from around the world and will display the data on a world map to show where the attacks are coming from.
 I will use a powershell script that will look up the attacker’s geolocation data which will be plotted on the Microsoft Sentinel map.
 My first steps involve setting up an Azure account, a vulnerable virtual machine and a log analytics workspace where all the logs from the virtual machine will be logged and stored.
-This will all be in the same resource group.
-Once these first steps are completed, I will create custom logs which will contain the geodata ingested of the attackers.
 <br />

 <h2>Overview</h2>